-The terms HDMI and HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing LLC in the United States and other countries.
+The terms HDMI and HDMI High-Definition Multimedia Interface, and the HDMI Logo are registered trademarks or trademarks of HDMI Licensing LLC in the United States and other countries.

-DTS, the Symbol, & DTS and the Symbol together are registered trademarks and DTS Studio Sound is a trademark of DTS, Inc. © DTS, Inc. All Rights Reserved.
+DTS, the Symbol, & DTS and the Symbol together are registered trademarks and DTS Studio Sound is a trademark of DTS, Inc.